aws-samples/packaged-vod-downloader/README.md

 ## Deployment

+** NOTE: If using an EC2 for deployment ensure the instance has sufficient resources.
+During testing issues were observed when performing a deploy on an instance smaller than a t2.small with 2GB RAM **

 This reference template deploys the Packaged VOD Downloader to the default AWS account.

 This project is set up like a standard Python project.
 The initialization